sauljabin/kafka-sandbox/README.md

 ### SQL Populate Database:

 This tool helps to populate either a MySQL or PostgresSQL database with random customers.
 This is an ancillary project that can help us to set different scenarios.

 - project location: [sql-populate](sql-populate)

+> &#x26a0; Run these commands inside the root folder.

 Create an alias for `sql-populate`: